curl / Development / test-fileformat.pl

 <protocol [nonewline="yes"][crlf="yes"]>

-the protocol dump curl should transmit, if nonewline is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The <strip> and <strippart> rules are applied before comparisons are made.
+the protocol dump curl should transmit, if nonewline is set, we cut off the trailing newline of this given data before comparing with the one actually sent by the client The <strip> and <strippart> rules are applied before comparisons are made.

 crlf=yes forces the newlines to become CRLF even if not written so in the test.